 Usually, a slow cooker pot’s heating element is in the surrounding electrical unit.
 The element can be on the bottom or all sides of the pot, depending on the manufacturer.

 Slow cookers’ lids are either ceramic, metal, or glass.
 But regardless of their material, the lids create a low-pressure seal, which prevents moisture from escaping while cooking.
 Some lids also have holes in them that will allow steam to escape from the top.

 When you prepare food in a slow cooker, you usually leave it cooking for hours at a time.
 In some cases, a meal takes 12 hours to finish.

 Slow Cookers are Big on Saving Power

 Although slow cookers cook food slowly, they don’t use as much power as an oven or stove.
-This power-saving is thanks to a slow cooker’s mechanism, maintaining a constant temperature, or boasting automatic switches that will turn them on and off.
+This power-saving is thanks to a slow cooker’s mechanism, which maintains a constant temperature, or boasts automatic switches that will turn them on and off.

 The switch ensures that the ideal temperature remains the same, ensuring that food isn’t undercooked or overcooked by the time it’s done!

 Slow cookers are rarely used at very high settings, and even then, they don’t use as much power to reach the desired heat.
 Because they’re made from heat-retaining material (ceramic, etc.), it doesn’t take much to get that perfect temperature going.